Report an Emergency: Dial 9-1-1

 Oregon State University has had armed law enforcement on its Corvallis campus since the early 1970s as part of the university’s commitment to provide for campus safety.
 Licensed law enforcement provides a campus safety presence; an immediate and trained response to emergencies on campus, including accidents, reported violence and criminal activities; enforces state and local ordinances and laws within university property; and investigates and follows up on crimes ranging from vandalism and theft to stalking, assault and hate crimes.
 Licensed law enforcement at OSU’s Corvallis campus also engages with university community members to provide safety education and training for many campus units in an effort to provide helpful, strategic and targeted response to various situations.

 Since 1989, OSU has contracted with Oregon State Police to provide law enforcement services.
+In 2021, OSU formed its own campus police department.

 OSU requires specific timely response from its law enforcement provider for any crime occurring on campus.
 For example, federal requirements mandate a rapid, armed response to incidents that may occur at the OSU Radiation Center.

 OSU has had a security department on its Corvallis campus since the 1950s.
 In 1974, OSU created its own police department, in which armed officers who were commissioned by the Benton County Sheriff’s Office worked on the Corvallis campus.
 In 1989, the Oregon Legislature passed legislation limiting universities’ ability to have their own police departments.
 In response, OSU contracted with OSP to provide licensed law enforcement services for the Corvallis campus.
 In 2013, the Oregon Legislature adopted legislation enabling Oregon’s public universities with governing boards to choose independently to operate their own licensed law enforcement departments.
 The University of Oregon and Portland State University operate their own campus police departments.
+In 2021, OSU formed its own campus police department.

 DPS officers provide medical emergency response assistance; 24/7 patrols of campus; occasional transports of students to Student Health Services, collection and reporting of Clery Act crime data, community engagement, public safety patrols within athletic events, crime prevention planning, daily locking and unlocking of campus buildings, safety escorts on campus for students and employees, safety planning, and public safety education.
 DPS staff members also engage in emergency planning and emergency event management.